 Her impact speaks for itself.
 Christel has registered over 600 high school students to vote, ensuring that youth voices are heard where decisions are made.
-She has led more than 15 social impact projects, ranging from health and education initiatives to immigration drives and community organizing campaigns.
-As a recognized youth leader, Christel was invited to the White House for her commitment to civic engagement and has spoken on multiple panels about systemic inequality, the power of youth, and the future of healthcare.
+She has led more than 20 social impact projects, ranging from health and education initiatives to immigration drives and community organizing campaigns.
+As a recognized youth leader, Christel was invited to the White House for her commitment to civic engagement and has spoken on multiple panels about systemic inequality, the power of youth, the future of healthcare and becoming the blueprint as a person of faith.

-She is a member of the United Nations Association–USA and Broward Youth Democrats, where she engages in both international diplomacy and local policy development.
+She is a member of the United Nations Association–USA and participates in International MUN where she engages in both international diplomacy and local policy development.
 Christel proudly represented the Republic of Guinea as a Youth Delegate at the United Nations General Assembly Sixth Committee, earning Honorable Mention for her contributions in diplomacy and legal discussions on peacekeeping mandates.
 Her efforts in advocacy have also been recognized with an Honorable Mention for the prestigious Silver Knight Award, celebrating her excellence in community service and academic leadership.

 Christel’s dedication to healthcare is personal, passionate, and purposeful.
 She has shadowed seven medical specialties, gaining firsthand experience in podiatry, dermatology, orthopedics, general surgery, and more.
 During her observership at Broward Health, she spent long hours in the operating room—sometimes with only coffee and her curiosity—observing procedures like skin grafts using umbilical tissue.
 These immersive experiences continue to shape her vision of becoming a compassionate physician who treats patients beyond symptoms—through trust, access, and advocacy.